-Set in a quiet crofting community that looks out to sea is Taigh na Cloiche, a lovely detached house that sits in extensive grounds near Tarskavaig on the Sleat peninsula of the Isle of Skye.
+Set in a crofting community looking out to sea is Taigh na Cloiche, a lovely detached house in extensive grounds near Tarskavaig on the Sleat peninsula, Skye.

 Situated up a rough track, this charming croft house has been modernised and extended to create a cheerful and welcoming holiday home.
 The main accommodation is open plan with cosy seating arranged by the wood-burning stove at one end of the room and an elegant dining kitchen with a large range cooker at the other.